Jalen Reagor: New England Patriots

 On August 31, 2023, the New England Patriots signed Reagor to their practice squad.
 He was signed to the active roster on October 26.
 In Week 17 against the Buffalo Bills, Reagor returned the opening kickoff from Tyler Bass 98 yards for a touchdown, the first kick return touchdown of his career.
+He finished the 2023 season with seven receptions for 138 yards in 11 games.

 On March 13, 2024, Reagor re-signed with the Patriots.
-He was released on August 28, 2024, and re-signed to the practice squad.
-He was released from the practice squad on September 17, 2024.
+He was released on August 28 and re-signed to the practice squad.
+He was released from the practice squad on September 17.

 Los Angeles Chargers

-On September 24, 2024, Reagor signed with the Los Angeles Chargers practice squad.
+On September 24, 2024, Reagor signed with the Los Angeles Chargers' practice squad.
 He was promoted to the active roster on November 6.
+Reagor finished the 2024 season with seven receptions for 100 yards in eight games.

 On March 12, 2025, Reagor re-signed with the Chargers on a one-year contract.
-He was released on August 26 as part of final roster cuts and re-signed to the practice squad the next day.
+He was released on August 26 as part of final roster cuts and re-signed to the practice squad the following day.
 Reagor was released on September 10 with an injury settlement.
-On October 7, Reagor was re-signed to the practice squad.
-He was released on October 18.
+On October 7, Reagor was re-signed to the practice squad, and released on October 18.

+Miami Dolphins

+On June 2, 2026, Reagor was signed by the Miami Dolphins.
+On August 30, he was released as part of final roster cuts and re-signed to the practice squad.